-2. VISUALIZATION ENVIRONMENT
+2. Visualization environment

 Recently the visualization programs were prepared according to the actual needs and also the algorithms were developed specifically for the application.
-Because of the high cost of labour and short period that is available between the problem formulation and data exploration experiments the Modular Visualization Environment (MVE) have been developed, like IBM Data Explorer, AVS etc., and used nowadays.
+Because of the high cost of labour and short period that is available between the problem formulation and experiments with data exploration the Modular Visualization Environments (MVE) have been developed, like IBM Data Explorer, AVS etc., and used nowadays.
 Those systems are commercially available, but they are expensive.
-All those MVE's are based on the data-flow approach when general modules are connected together in the way that the data are processed accurately, see fig.1, where a simple example is presented.
+All those MVE's are based on the data-flow approach when general modules are connected together in the way that the data are processed and transferred to another module, Fig.1 shows a simple example.

 This approach enabled a significant speed-up of data exploration.
-Because of the huge data processing the very important part of the MVE is the way how data are transferred from a module to another one.
-The reasonable way is to transfer just the pointer do data structure allocated in the common memory, but it makes some things more complicated and some MVE's just transfer the whole data volume between modules.
+Because of the huge data processing the very important feature of the MVE is the way how the data are transferred from one module to another one.
+The reasonable way is to transfer just the pointer do the data structure allocated in the shared memory, but it makes implementation more complicated and some MVE's just transfer the whole data volume between modules.
 It was also a reason why the MVE system has been developed at the University of West Bohemia.
+Details on the MVE system can be found at http://herakles.zcu.cz including the Users and Programmers Guides.
+The MVE system can be downloaded and used free for non-commercial purposes as well.